NLthijs48/GoCraftPlugin/README.md

 # Go-Craft
-Private Spigot and BungeeCord plugin that powers the Go-Craft server network.
+Spigot and BungeeCord plugin for the Go-Craft server, which currently does not exist anymore.

+Published because some code might still be useful, and I generally like to keep code alive if possible.
+Most likely this does not compile correctly anymore, some Maven repositories and such are probably gone, sorry!

 ## Building
 * Clone this repository